-On the other hand, race is linked to biology.
-Race is partially defined by physical markers, such as skin or hair color [38].
-It does not refer to cultural institutions or patterns, but it is generally utilized as a mechanism for classification.
-In modern history, skin color has been used to classify people and to imply that there are distinct biologic differences within populations [39].
+On the other hand, historically, race has been linked to biology.
+In this traditional definition, race was partially defined by physical markers, such as skin or hair color [38].
+It does not refer to cultural institutions or patterns, but it is generally used as a mechanism for classification, and social meanings are ascribed to these classifications.
 Historically, the census in the United States defined race according to ancestry and blood quantum; today, it is based on self-classification.
+Further, in modern society, race is viewed as socially constructed without a true biological basis [193].
 Racial characteristics are also assigned differential power and privilege, lending to different statuses among groups [40].
+It is important to recognize that, for individuals, racial categorization is based on self-identification due to adherence to cultural norms, language, religion, and geography as well as physical appearance [193].
+All this lends to the complexity and dynamic nature of the definition [193].